Snowflake-Labs/sf-samples/README.md

-# sf-samples
-Sample files and downloads for Snowflake, some found on quickstarts.snowflake.com.
+## Snowflake Samples

-Each subdirectory in the `samples` folder contain the files needed for that particular tutorial.
+All subdirectories here contain the downloadable files and datasets needed for tutorials found on quickstarts.snowflake.com

+## Contributing

+To add a new sample, create a new directory inside `samples` with your complete source code.
+Be sure to include a readme.md file inside your newly created directory!